udoma-co/terraform-provider-udoma/docs/resources/appointment_template.md

 				sent out on a Friday, the second reminder will be sent out on Tuesday.
 - `description` (String) The description of the appointment template.
 - `name_expression` (String) Optional JS expression used to generate the name of appointments.
+- `require_confirmation` (Boolean) Whether the appointment requires confirmation.
+				If set to true, the Appointment will not be scheduled until the manager has confirmed it.

 ### Read-Only